Navin-Lakshman-S/Thunder-Keys/README.md

    ```bash
    TypingSpeedTestWindows.exe
    ```
-If this doesn't work, then move to the directory from your file explorer then try opening the binary file, then you will be getting a notifying GUI box, select more, then click `Run anyway
+   If this doesn't work, then move to the directory from your file explorer then try opening the binary file, then you will be getting a notifying GUI box, select more, then click `Run anyway`.
+   Now your binary file will be running in your terminal.
 ---

 #### **macOS**